FairgateLabs/rust-bitvmx-storage-backend/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

+---

+## 🧩 Part of the BitVMX Ecosystem

+This repository is a component of the **BitVMX Ecosystem**, an open platform for disputable computation secured by Bitcoin.
+You can find the index of all BitVMX open-source components at [**FairgateLabs/BitVMX**](https://github.com/FairgateLabs/BitVMX).

+---